 - Empower students to have a richer appreciation of the gift of learning;

-- require acceleration and/or enrichment of learning and teaching programmes;
+– require acceleration and/or enrichment of learning and teaching programs;

-Fostering a partnership among the student, parent, and school is a priority and helps to build a community that values communication and collaborative relationships.
+Fostering a partnership among the student, parent, and school is a priority and helps to build a community that values communication, collaborative relationships and mutual respect.
 Each child is valued as an individual with exceptional abilities and has the right to feel safe, supported and included.